Why IPv4 Scarcity drives economic Value for Operators

 Leasing, in particular, has emerged as a flexible alternative.
 Rather than committing to permanent divestment, operators can monetise unused address space while retaining long-term optionality.

-The rise of IPv4 leasing platforms like i.lease
+The rise of IPv4 Leasing Platforms like i.lease

+Historically, address transfers required brokers, regulatory approvals, and lengthy due diligence processes.
+Today, leasing introduces liquidity and flexibility.
 According to industry guidance, leasing can be advantageous for organisations with rapidly changing network needs, offering short-term access without long-term capital commitment.

 For operators, this transforms IPv4 into a yield-generating asset class.
 Idle address space can be deployed in the market, generating income streams similar to infrastructure leasing in other sectors.
+The keyword i.lease reflects this emerging ecosystem, where IPv4 is no longer simply consumed but actively traded and rented.

--IPv4 is the Internet’s most important service enabler; a device or server cannot be online without it.
+"IPv4 is the Internet’s most important service enabler; a device or server cannot be online without it."

 – Heng.Lu, CEO of LARUS Limited and founder of the LARUS Foundation